V-keerththanan/group-five-assignment/README.md

 ### API Endpoints
 The following endpoints are available in the backend:

-/auth/register - User registration
+1. /auth/register - User registration
-/auth/sign-in - User login
+2. /auth/sign-in - User login
-/product/** - CRUD operations for products
+3. /product/** - CRUD operations for products
-/order/** -CRUD operations for orders
+4. /order/** -CRUD operations for orders
-/cart/**  - CRUD operations for cart
+5. /cart/**  - CRUD operations for cart
-/checkout - to make a checkout process
+6. /checkout - to make a checkout process
-/user/** - CRUD operations for user
+7. /user/** - CRUD operations for user

+### Authentication
+The backend uses JWT for authentication.
+Upon successful login, a token is generated and sent to the client in the response header.
+This token must be included in all subsequent requests to protected endpoints.

+### Database Configuration
+The backend uses MySQL for persistent storage.
+The configuration for the database can be found in application.properties